evobe/evobe/Study Info/azure.md

 az group delete --name xxx
 ```

+when restoring VMs they need to be created in the same region

 #### what I learned mod 12

 azure vms are very flexible and built for scaling. every vm must belong to a resource group and have a virtual network.
 Can configure pretty much anything before load (powershell or cli is preferred), can use azure scale sets to scale in and out, many way to connect (bastion is preferred) - bastion runs on a subnet of the vm's network. vm configuration can be changed on the fly.